geostyler/geostyler/README.md

 ## :rocket: GeoStyler Code Sprint 2023

 We are happy to announce the second GeoStyler Code Sprint from **08.-12.05.2023**.
 Be part of it!
-More infos on https://geostyler.org/.
+More infos on https://geostyler.org/ or on the GeoStyler discord: https://discord.gg/bABdhxrp?event=1103332326240424107

 ## <a name="what-is-this-all-about"></a>What is this all about?